telerik/xaml-docs/common-information/analytics/analytics-support.md

 * `TrackError`: Traces an error in a specified feature.
 * `TrackValue`: This method is called when a value connected with a specific feature is tracked.

 The methods are invoked automatically by some of the Telerik controls (the ones supporting the trace monitor).
 A different method will be called based on the executed action.
-For all other cases (where Telerik doesn't automatically call the methods), you can manually call the methods manually on the corresponding action.
+For all other cases (where Telerik doesn't automatically call the methods), you can call the methods manually on the corresponding action.

 #### __[C#] Implementing the ITraceMonitor__
 {{region application-analytics-0}}